calculang/calculang/README.md

 ## more motivation

-I'm not the only person to consider the opportunity from making models more accessible.
+calculang is motivated to make models: the workings of numbers, more accessible.
 Bret Victor included points around this in his blog post on [What can a technologist do about Climate Change (a personal view)](http://worrydream.com/ClimateChange), particularly relevant at [Media for Understanding Situations](http://worrydream.com/ClimateChange/#media).

 Also good by Bret Victor, regarding interfaces to models: [Explorable Explanations](http://worrydream.com/#!/ExplorableExplanations).